 8. Doudy Draw (Boulder)

 Doudy Draw is one of the most epic locations on the list because of the incredible vista views that it reveals of the Flatirons of Boulder.
-In the colder months of the year you might get snowed on, like we did for this engagement session!
+In the colder months of the year, you might get snowed on, as we did for this engagement session!
+This is a location where I would recommend that you bring a pair of comfortable shoes; hiking is required.

 9. Chautauqua Park (Boulder)